dp0h/VsImmediate/README.md

-VsImmediatePy
+VsImmediate
 ===========

-Visual Studio's Immediate Window with Python syntax.
-Basically this is Python REPL which is connected to Visual Studio using add-in.
+Visual Studio's Immediate Window alternative with Python syntax.
+Basically this is Python Shell (REPL) which is connected to Visual Studio using add-in.
 The project include a Python module and VS add-on which allow to use Visual Studio Debugger expression evaluation in Python REPL (or in IronPython console emdedded in VS), so Python REPL could be used in a similar way as VS's Immediate Window.

 ### Installation
 * Clone this repository
 * Compile VSDebugConnector
-* Add `.\PyImmediate\VSDebugConnector\bin\` path to Add-in File Path in Visual Studio options
+* Add `.\VsImmediate\VSDebugConnector\bin\` path to Add-in File Path in Visual Studio options
-* Add `.\PyImmediate\vsdbg` path to `PYTHONPATH` in environment variables
+* Add `.\VsImmediate\vsdbg` path to `PYTHONPATH` in environment variables

 ### Usage
 * Load VSDebugConnector add-in in Visual Studio